codingsoo/conflict-prediction/README.md

 We have four parts in Server - Analysis of user's working status, Sentence boundary detection, Catch needs, and Give answers.

 * Sentence boundary detection : The system tokenizes each sentence to analyze it.
-Most of sentence boundary detection projects are about articles, so we put "Chatting word translation" to convert chatting words to normal words, and also put "[Punctuator](https://github.com/ottokart/punctuator2)" to add missing punctuations.
+Most of sentence boundary detection projects are about articles, so we put "Chatting word translation" to convert chatting words to normal words and also put "[Punctuator](https://github.com/ottokart/punctuator2)" to add missing punctuations.
 We use [Punkt](https://www.nltk.org/_modules/nltk/tokenize/punkt.html) algorithm to detect the sentence boundary.

 * Catch needs :The chatbot basically uses [Stanford parser](https://nlp.stanford.edu/software/lex-parser.html) and [nltk](https://www.nltk.org) to interpret sentences from a developer.
 If the chatbot doesn’t understand the needs of a developer, it goes to RNN(Recurrent Neural Network) reaction.
 While it proceeds to the rule-based answer when it gets the needs of a developer.